johndetora/johndetora.github.io/README.md

 This project is in the early development period and there are a lot of features planned.
 I am a relatively new developer and this is my sandbox for learning and experimenting.

 ascii-tone runs best on google chrome or mozilla firefox, but will also work with many mobile devices.
+The text interface on Windows is not consistent, but functionally the app works.
 See a live demo [here](www.echocoast.net/asciitone/index.html)

 ## About